 It’s been a while since I last added a story to the dividend millionaire archive.
 Actually strictly speaking this one is not quite in the same mould as the others.
-That said the story of Steward Horejsi is such a crazy example of long-term compounding that it more than deserves to be lumped in there.
+That said, the story of Stewart Horejsi is such a crazy example of long-term compounding that it more than deserves a place in there.
 It also features a stock I haven’t much covered: Berkshire Hathaway.

 It was at this point that Horejsi bought Berkshire Hathaway stock.
 That initial purchase – 40 shares for $265 apiece – would change his life forever.
 Horejsi went on to purchase a second tranche two weeks later – this time picking up 60 shares for $295 per share – followed by a third one a month later consisting of 200 shares at $330 apiece.
 By the time Horejsi was done (initially at least) he had purchased a total of 300 shares of Berkshire Hathaway stock.

 The story doesn’t end there.
 By the looks of things the family welding business, despite its struggles, went on to survive.
 Not only that, but as the years rolled on Horejsi used the firm’s profits to invest in even more stock.
 At the height of his holding, Horejsi owned a total of 5,800 shares of Berkshire Hathaway stock, though he went on to sell 1,300 shares in the late-1990s.

 At the start of this piece I mentioned that Horejsi’s case wasn’t quite in the same mould as the others.
 Indeed most of the other dividend millionaires were just regular average Joes.
 They funded their stock investments the hard way, cutting a big slice out of their monthly income – often through extreme frugality and foregoing a “normal” life – before launching those savings into stocks, bonds and/or real estate.

 The Returns From Berkshire Hathaway Stock